blowing-wind/SSAD/README.md

 This repository is an improved version for the anchor-based part of [A2Net](https://github.com/VividLe/A2Net).

+If you find the repository helpful to you, here is a version that combines anchor-based module and anchor-free module: [MSA-Net](https://github.com/blowing-wind/MSA-Net).

 ## Result

 The detection results on THUMOS14 dataset: